betaflight/betaflight/docs/development/Blackbox Internals.md

-Each main frame must contain at least two fields, "loopIteration" which records the index of the current main loop iteration (starting at zero for the first logged iteration), and "time" which records the timestamp of the beginning of the main loop in microseconds (this needn't start at zero, on Cleanflight it represents the system uptime).
+Each main frame must contain at least two fields, "loopIteration" which records the index of the current main loop iteration (starting at zero for the first logged iteration), and "time" which records the timestamp of the beginning of the main loop in microseconds (this needn't start at zero, on INAV it represents the system uptime).

 There are two kinds of main frames, "I" and "P".
 "I", or "intra" frames are like video keyframes.
 They can be decoded without reference to any previous frame, so they allow log decoding to be resynchronized in the event of log damage.
 "P"